EU report to lay out options for development financing overhaul - sources

 "The message in the report is about sub-Saharan Africa and the climate," one of the sources said.
 "It is also the European response to what is happening in the global development space where countries like China are becoming much more aggressive."

 A spokesman for the EIB said it was "looking forward to the final report and discussing its implications with European finance minister's next week."
-An EBRD spokesman did not immediately respond to requests for comment.

 The sources said that all three options laid out in the report had benefits but also challenges.